Event Management - BSc (Hons)

 Year: 1

-This module provides students with an overview of the diverse range of food tours, festivals and events that destinations can harness to diversify their tourism product offering and, therefore, increase their competitiveness.
+This module provides students with an overview of the diverse range of food and beverage tours, festivals and events that destinations can harness to diversify their tourism product offering and, therefore, increase their competitiveness.
 Food is a key part of all cultures, a major element of global intangible heritage and an increasingly important attraction for tourists.
-So therefore, it is important that students are aware of how food festivals, wine and other beverages tasting trails, cooking experiences and competitions, open farms, factories and food markets can contribute to enhance the tourist experience.
+So therefore, it is important that students are aware of how food festivals, wine and other beverages tasting trails, cooking experiences and competitions, open farms, factories and food markets can enhance the tourist experience as well as the experience of the locals.

 Year: 1

-The module explores the importance of media to business success in the various sectors of the tourism, events and food industries.
+The module explores the importance of media (with an emphasis on digital) to business success in the various sectors of the tourism, events and food industries.
 It develops student skills and understanding in relation to writing and creating content for a variety of media applications as well as providing introductory support in relation to writing and research for their degree studies.
-As such the module will foster digital creativity in a variety of contexts and situations applicable to the student's course and their respective industries.
+As such the module will foster digital creativity and innovation in a variety of contexts and situations applicable to the student's course and their respective industries, leading towards aspects of future employability and entrepreneurship

 Year: 1

 This module introduces students to the business of events.
-The nature of events are investigated together with the factors leading to successful event planning and implementation.
-The basic principles of event planning are introduced.
-The module provides a foundation for students wishing to follow a career in the events industry, to undertake placement in an event company and provides the basis for further study in event related modules.
+The nature of events is investigated together with the factors leading to successful event planning and implementation.
+The basic principles of event management are introduced such as sustainability and digital innovation.

 Year two